Football Queensland Darling Downs: Women's Football

-Winstanley Memorial Shield
+Winstanley Memorial Shield (Men)

-The Winstanley Memorial Shield is a senior Men's pre-season competition held in memory of Ian David (Dickie) Winstanley, a talented Toowoomba footballer who died in July 1961, aged 19, from injuries suffered in a car accident.
+The Winstanley Memorial Shield is a senior Men's pre-season competition held in memory of Ian David (Dickie) Winstanley, a talented Toowoomba footballer who died on 16 July 1961, aged 18, from injuries suffered in a car accident.
 Winstanley played seniors at age 16, captained the Toowoomba Under 18 representative side and at age 18 captained the Toowoomba Under 21 representative side.
 In 1960, Winstanley won Willowburn's best and fairest player award (the Stanley Prasser Memorial Trophy).